ClassicalMoser/eslint-plugin-import-boundaries/README.md

 - These trigger an "unknown boundary" error unless `allowUnknownBoundaries: true` is set
 - The rule detects these because the import resolves to a file path, but that path isn't inside any boundary

-**Detection method**: The rule tries to resolve every import.
-If it resolves to a file path but that file isn't in any boundary, it's an "unknown boundary" error.
-If it doesn't resolve to any file path at all, it's treated as an external package and skipped.
+**Detection method**: The rule uses pattern matching to classify imports.
+If the import string doesn't match any configured boundary and isn't a relative/absolute path, it's treated as an external package and skipped.
+The rule does not hit the filesystem to verify existence - it's purely pattern-based.
+If an import matches a relative/absolute path pattern but that path isn't inside any configured boundary, it triggers an "unknown boundary" error.

 ## Error Messages